Bookie0/gay-game/README.md

 To contribute:
 - Click "Code" button
 - Using your editor of choice, clone the Repo (`gh repo clone Bookie0/gay-game`)
+- Pull new changes
-- In your console, create a new branch (`git checkout -b BRANCH_NAME)
+- In your console, create a new branch
 - Add your changes
-- When done, review your changes, commit them (`git commit -a`)
+- When done, review your changes, commit them
 - Add summary of your commit
-- testing 123
+- Push